roughridera51/q3as/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **What Has Been Done So far**

-All files uploaded/created, approximately 23% has been completed.
+All files uploaded/created.
+Approximately 23% of file code changes have been completed.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **To-Do**